 How to Use rsync Commands

-To create the test directories, use the following commands:
+To create these directories, follow these commands:

 rsync original/* duplicate/